tammyk7/auction-mvc/web/manila-training/week-2/introduction-to-reactive-programming-with-rxjs-ts/Day-1/README.md

   console.log('Doubled value:', value);
 })

-//In this example we have a stream of numbers (sourceObservable)
+// In this example, we create an observable using the of function, which emits a sequence of values.
-//We are then able to transform those numbers
+//We then apply the map operator to transform each emitted value by doubling it.
+// Finally, we subscribe to the transformed observable and log the doubled values.
 ```

 ### Reactive programming offers several benefits, including: